American Association of Insurance Services - Explained

 - Economics, Finance, & Analytics

 Back To: INSURANCE & RISK MANAGEMENT

-American Association Of Insurance Services (AAIS) Definition
+What is the American Association Of Insurance Services?

 The American Association of Insurance Services refers to an organization that deals with the development of insurance policy forms and information to do with experience rating that casualty and property insurance companies use.
 The organization provides information to over 700 insurance companies.
 It helps these companies with actuarial analysis, policy development, regulatory paperwork, automation, and professional training.
 The AAIS organization was established in 1930 first as the Chicago-based Transportation Insurance Rating Bureau, focusing mainly on inland marine insurance.
 In 1975, its name was changed, and its scope broadened in order to accommodate other insurance products.